Few states can boast as much diversity and rich culture as New York.

 This makes it the ideal place for young men and women to branch out and attend university.
 While New York State has dozens of well-known and respected colleges to choose from, here are the top ten universities in the Empire State:

 This college is for the best of the best.
-The smartest, most talented, and hardest working students from all over the world apply to Columbia, an Ivy League research college.
+The smartest, most talented, and hardest working students from all over the world apply to Columbia, an Ivy League research university.

 The Pulitzer Prize is administered annually from Columbia University, and its list of alumni include five Founding Fathers and three United States Presidents.
 Columbia is considered one of the best colleges in New York city today.